datadudes/athena/README.md

 $ athena query "SELECT * FROM sample_07" --csv sample.csv
 ```

+Athena uses [Impyla](https://github.com/cloudera/impyla) under the hood for querying Impala.
+Because Impyla supports
+getting the results back in chunks, memory will is not an issue here.
+Even for large resultsets, creating the CSV is no
+problem.
+The results will just be written to disk in chunks.

+The same goes for the `athena batch` command (see below).

 **Run a batch of queries defined in a YAML file and save the results to one or more CSV files**

 ```bash
 $ athena batch my_queries.yml
 ```

-The YAML file you provide, should have the following format:
+The YAML file can be anywhere on your system, as long as you provide the right path.
+The YAML file you provide, should
+have the following format:

 ```yaml
 - query: <SQL query>                        # e.g. SELECT * FROM foo WHERE bla < 10